tjacobs/CarND-Vehicle-Detection/writeup.md

 cell_per_block = 2            # HOG cells per block
 hog_channel = 'ALL'           # 0, 1, 2, "GRAY" or "ALL"
 ```
+After initially trying RGB color space, I switched it to YCrCb after the advice from the review, and found that the classifier performed much better at detecting the cars and eliminating false positives in the images and videos, so I went with that.

 The gradient feature vector run on the above vehicle image ends up looking like this: